 Watch the below video of Jonas Haertle, head of the UN PRME Secretariat, introducing the 2015 conference in at ISAE in Curitiba, Brazil and La Trobe Business School's involvement

-For an interview with Associate Professor Suzanne Young about what sustainability means for management, education, and the day-to-day decision-making process of companies, please visit the La Trobe Business School blog.
+For an interview with Professor Suzanne Young about what sustainability means for management, education, and the day-to-day decision-making process of companies, please visit the La Trobe Business School blog.

 Curriculum Development and Student Engagement